Omni-Intelligence/Echo-Assist/README.md

 ## Acknowledgments

-- OpenAI for Whisper and GPT models
+- OpenAI for GPT and Whisper APIs
 - ElevenLabs for voice synthesis
-- PyQt6 for the UI framework
+- PyQt team for the UI framework
+- All contributors and users of Echo Assist